 As you prepare to participate in this year's Parent and Family Orientation program, we hope that the questions and answers below will be of use to you.

-Please review this document carefully before you call the Advising and Testing Center.
+Please review this document carefully before you call the Office of New Student Orientation.
 Parents and family members will be referred to as guests herein.

 Please note: There is no parent orientation in December, January, or late August.

 Is it mandatory to attend the Parent and Family Orientation?